-- 1. Take five plastic TLC strips, and check to be sure that each one will fit easily into the stoppered 15-mm diameter test tubes you will use as chromatogram chambers.
+- 1. Take five plastic TLC strips, and check to be sure that each one will fit into the stoppered 15-mm diameter test tubes you will use as chromatogram chambers.
 The top of the strips should not touch the rubber stopper when it is inserted, and the edges of the strips should clear the sides of the test tube by at least 1 mm.
 If a strip is too wide or too tall, trim it to fit with scissors, or choose another one. - 2.
-Near the top edge of each TLC strip label the pigment source, e.g., "c" for cyanobacteria, "r" for red alga, "b" for brown alga, "g" for green alga, and "a" for the angiosperm, spinach.
+Near the top edge of each TLC strip, on the silica gel (rough) side, label the pigment source, e.g., "C" for cyanobacteria, "R" for red alga, "B" for brown alga, "G" for green alga, and "A" for the angiosperm, spinach.
 Do this in pencil very gently otherwise the silica gel will crack off. - 3.
-Using a capillary tube, apply a row of spots of the appropriate extract along a line about 1.5 cm from the bottom of TLC strip (see Figure 6.1).
+Using a capillary tube, apply a row of spots of the appropriate extract along a line 2 cm from the bottom of TLC strip.
+(See diagram below, Figure 1.)
 To control the size of the spots, hold your finger firmly over the top of the tube, then gently touch it to the strip so that only a small amount of extract is wicked out.
-Allow the spots to dry completely; this may take 30 seconds or more.
+Allow the spots to dry completely; this may take 30 seconds to a minute.
 Then apply another row of spots on top of the first one.
-The more times you spot the strip the brighter your chromatogram will be, but if you don't allow the spots to dry between repeat applications the bands of separated pigments will be blurred.
-The number of applications recommended for each type of sample is shown in Figure 6.1.
-Your instructor may modify the recommendations depending on the concentration of your extracts.
+The more times you spot the strip the brighter your chromatogram will be, but if you don't allow the spots to dry between repeat applications the bands of separated pigments may be blurred.
+The diagram on the next page shows the number of applications recommended for each type of sample.
+Your instructor may modify the recommendations depending on the concentration of your extracts. - 4.
+Use a different, simpler technique to transfer the spinach (angiosperm) pigment to the TLC strip.
+Place a leaf over bottom end of the strip, with the coated side of the strip up and the underside of the leaf down.
+Using the edge of a coin (a nickel or a quarter works well), crush a line of tissue onto the TLC strip two cm from the bottom edge.
+Roll the coin firmly enough that you apply a thin layer of tissue to the strip but not so hard that you tear through the leaf or break the silica gel coating.
+Repeat using a fresh surface of leaf until you have made a distinct, uniform band about 2 mm wide.
+Two or three applications should be sufficient.
+Try to avoid getting spots from the bruised leaf tissue on parts of the strip other than the intended band, as they will make the chromatogram blurry.